What's Hot

 Air crash investigations

-Joan Lowy from the Associated Press takes note that the longest period without a catastrophic domestic airline accident is occurring since commercial aviation and while that may sound like fantastic news and an outcome of improved standards, it is also the largest factor that puts the Federal Aviation Administration in an uncomfortable place.
-Just because unwanted events haven't actualized, doesn't mean to say that all is well with aviation safety [ LINK ].
+Joan Lowy from the Associated Press takes note that the longest period without a catastrophic domestic airline accident is occurring since commercial aviation begun and while that may sound like fantastic news and an outcome of improved standards, it is also the largest factor that puts the Federal Aviation Administration in an uncomfortable place.
+Just because unwanted events haven't actualized doesn't mean to say that all is well with aviation safety [ LINK ].

 Cyclical Effects of Consumer Finance

-Basel III has added many new risk elements to its regulatory toolkit and one such area of risk control is the management of procyclical effects in lending portfolios.
+The banking regulation of Basel III has added many new risk elements to its regulatory toolkit and one such area of risk control is the management of procyclical effects in lending portfolios.
 However, while the creation of countercyclical buffers may be new for the Basel III banking accord, the concept of cyclical effects hidden within credit risk portfolios is not novel to banking.

 It is almost axiomatic that defaults and credit problems would multiply in times of distressed macroeconomic conditions.
 Moreover, good economic times provide the rising tide that lifts even the shakiest of financial boats.
-Thus, ex post realizations of credit problems display clear procyclical patterns increasing during recessions and decreasing during expansions - Bank For International Settlements [ LINK ].
+Thus, ex post realizations of credit problems display clear procyclical patterns that increase during recessions and decreasing during expansions - Bank For International Settlements [ LINK ].

 [3] The final hurdle impeding the control of cycles in risk management comes from the behavioral corner.
 It is always difficult to go against the crowd when markets are rising and profits are improving.
-Sadly, those risk managers who attempt to reign in risk taking attitudes through programs such a countercyclical buffering when everything looks blue-sky, tend to become unpopular very quickly.
+Sadly though, those risk managers who attempt to reign in risk taking attitudes through programs such a countercyclical buffering when everything looks blue-sky, tend to become unpopular very quickly.

-In the end, perhaps the old idiom rings true, "make hey while the sun shines and always save for a rainy day."
+In the end perhaps the old idiom rings true, "make hey while the sun shines and always save for a rainy day."

 1 comment: